bmwcarit/joynr/wiki/generator.md

                 <!-- optional parameters -->
                 <!-- specify how the major version of Franca interfaces and typecollections shall
                         affect the generated name and package of interfaces and types:
-                    DEPRECATED!
-Set the #noVersionGeneration comment in the .fidl file instead, see section "Disable versioning of generated files" below.
+                    DEPRECATED! will be replaced by #noVersionGeneration comment soon.
-                    If this parameter defines a different behaviour than the #noVersionGeneration comment, an exception is thrown and code generation is aborted. package (default): interface/typecollection major versions (if existing) are added as an additional package segment
+                    Package (default): interface/typecollection major versions (if existing) are added as an additional package segment
                     none: interface/typecollection versions do not affect the generated name and package of interfaces and types
                     NOTE:
                         - Consumer and provider applications of one interface have to use the same versioning scheme to be able to communicate with each other!